steveworld/search/README.md

 ### search-contrib

-Additional sources to help with search.
+This module contains additional sources to help with search.

 ### samples

-Example configurations and test data files.
+This module contains example configurations and test data files.

 ## Mailing List